irfanalidv/trustpilot_scraper/README.md

 The `trustpilot-scraper` library is a Python package designed for scraping Trustpilot reviews.
 It provides functions to retrieve Trustpilot reviews from a given Trustpilot page URL.

+This Python library enables businesses to scrape Trustpilot reviews for market analysis, sentiment analysis, and competitor benchmarking.
+It empowers businesses to gain insights into customer feedback, improve products/services, and enhance their online reputation.

 ## Installation

 You can install `trustpilot-scraper` via pip: